 Real:

-Onboarding still requires planning: you need to identify key flows, prepare environments, and train your team.
+Onboarding still requires planning: identify key flows, prepare environments, and train your team—an essential step when implementing AI for functional testing.
 But that investment pays off quickly.

 Four-step how-to: